cprg210/cprg210.github.io/_posts/2020-06-26-day-02-text-images.md

 - lots of headings
 - bulleted or numbered lists where appropriate

-## Lecture/Live-code: Page Header
+## Lecture/Live-code: Floated HTML image
 ### Objectives
 Continuing with your project, try the following:
-- Create a `header` section.
-- Add a logo as an HTML image ([example](https://acidtone.github.io/images/bt-logo.svg)) with a company title that is left-aligned.
+- Add a 300x300 pixel HTML image to your page using the `img` tag.
-- Lay out the header so that the company name ([Tony's random band name generator](https://acidtone.github.io/namor/)) sits to the right of the logo.
+- Float your text around the image using the `float` property.
+- A *keyline* is a print industry term for the 1px border you sometimes see around an image.
+Try adding one to your HTML image using the `border` property.
+- For fun, make the image look like a [polaroid](https://www.google.com/search?q=polaroid+image) using the `padding` property.
-- Change the colour of the `header` background.
-Try improving this with a `linear-gradient()`.
+- Try rounding the corners of the image using the `border-radius` property.

 [*break*]

 ## Activity 2: Brute-force a solution
 You will be working in pairs.
-- Try creating a header similar to the Instructor example.
-- Also, find examples of page headers in the wild.
-- What are some of the design patterns (conventions you're seeing).
-- How will you adapt that to your project?
-What elements/properties are they using?
-How will you find this information?
-- Try emulating (i.e. coding) one or two of these effects into your project.
+- Repeat the steps your instructor just demonstrated.
+- Can you make a circular image using the `border-radius` property?
+- What other image effects do you see online that you'd like to try?

 ## Mid-day Huddle
 - who needs help?